pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-22%22%2C%22C-26%22%2C%22C-27%22%2C%22C-28%22%2C%22C-29%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

-The more regularization added, the more difficult it is for optimizer to find the optimal solution with a fixed learning rate which is reflected by a more and more jumpy learning curves after certain number of epochs.
-A natural step in this case is to try to decrease the learning rate after some stagnation starts to show in loss decrease.
+The more regularization added, the more difficult it is for optimizer to find the optimal solution with a fixed learning rate what is reflected by more and more jumpy learning curves after certain number of epochs.
+A natural step in this case is to try to decrease the learning rate after some stagnation starts to emerge in the loss decrease.

 The first round of experiments with learning rate schedulers were done using `ReduceLROnPlateau` scheduler from PyTorch, which was set to decrease the learning rate by a factor 0.1 after no decrease in validation loss is observed for 5 consecutive epochs.
-During the early development phase it was it was observed that randomness in contents of training batches that results in slightly different learning curves even with the same experiment setup each time may also result in triggering learning rate decrease at different epochs, and this in turn may affect the final validation accuracy achieved.
+During the early development phase it was observed that randomness in contents of training batches that results in slightly different learning curves even with the same experiment setup each time, may also result in triggering learning rate decrease at different epochs, and this in turn may affect the final validation accuracy achieved.
 To test the scale of this phenomenon, 4 attempts of the same experiment were taken and compared with the results obtained without scheduler (C-22):

 - C-26
 - C-27